Talladega College: Campus

-Fanning Refectory was built in 1928 from a legacy of Dr. David H. Fanning of Worcester, Massachusetts.
+Fanning Refectory was built in 1928 from a legacy of David H. Fanning of Worcester, Massachusetts.
 The building contains the student and faculty dining rooms.

 Juliette Derricotte House, built in 1940–41, was the gift of the Harkness Foundation and named for Juliette Derricotte, Class of 1918, who at the time of her death in 1932 was a member of the Board of Trustees.
 Formerly a staff residence and guest house, it was converted into a women's honors dormitory in 1988.

-Silsby Science Hall, constructed in 1926, was named for Dr. E. C. Silsby, who was a member of the college faculty for 37 years.
+Silsby Science Hall, constructed in 1926, was named for E. C. Silsby, who was a member of the college faculty for 37 years.
 The building was a gift of the General Education Board and friends and alumni of the college.
 It contains the laboratories and classrooms for the Natural Sciences and Mathematics.

 The Dr. Billy C. Hawkins Student Activity Center completed in 2020, was named after the 20th president of Talladega College.
 The 47,000 square-foot state-of-the-art facility includes a 2,000-seat gymnasium, dining hall, full kitchen, concession stand, coffee lounge, convenience store, fitness area, and multipurpose rooms.

+Undergraduate Admissions

+Talladega College has an open admission policy, admitting all applicants so long as certain minimum requirements are met.
+For 2024, Talladega College's enrolled students had an average 2.4 high school GPA.
+No SAT or ACT scores were reported.

+Rankings

+In 2024, U.S. News & World Report ranked Talladega College tied for No.72 out of 131 Regional Universities South, tied for No.55 in Historically Black Colleges and Universities, and tied for No.22 in Regional Universities South Top Performers on Social Mobility.

 Athletics

 The Talladega athletic teams are called the Tornadoes.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference (GACC) until after the 2003–04 school year) since the 2021–22 academic year.
-The Tornadoes previously competed in the Gulf Coast Athletic Conference (GCAC) from 1999–2000 to 2001–02, and from 2011–12 to 2020–21.
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the HBCU Athletic Conference, formerly the Gulf Coast Athletic Conference (GCAC), since the 2023–2024 academic year.
+They also competed in the HBCUAC from 1999–2000 to 2001–0 and from 2011–12 to 2020–21.
+The Tornados previously competed in the Continental Athletic Conference from 2008–09 to 2010–11 and the Southern States Athletic Conference (SSAC; formerly known as Georgia–Alabama–Carolina Conference [GACC] until after the 2003–04 school year) from 2021–22 to 2022–23.